Dany294/Circle-Packing/README.md

 ## Problem Statement
 This project seeks finding the maximum radius for the packing of n circles in a square box.
 It is based on the paper from 1997 by Numerla and Östergård: 'Packing up to 50 Equal Circles in a Square'.
-As suggested by the paper, the solution of this problems implies the solution of the problem of packing the most circles with a given radius in a box (by just scaling the dimensions and comparing configurations).
+As pointed out by the paper, the solution of this problems implies the solution of the problem of packing the most circles with a given radius in a box (by just scaling the dimensions and comparing configurations).

 ## Results
 This piece of code succesfully aproaches the results from the paper.
 Some plots for the obtained configurations are shown as follows: